Screen#

 set_cursor#

-set_cursor sets the cursor at a specific row and column on the Brain’s screen.
+set_cursor moves the cursor to a specific row and column on the Brain screen.
+The next print call will start printing at that location.
 How many rows and columns can comfortably fit depends on the selected font.

 Monospaced fonts have characters that are all the same width, making text placement consistent.
 In contrast, proportional fonts vary in character width, so some letters take up more space than others.
 However, regardless of which type is used, set_cursor positions the cursor based on row and column size, not font style.
 The font size can be adjusted using set_font.